-In 1982 Fingleton challenged a widely expressed view among American media professionals that the Gannett group’s plans for a new U.S. national newspaper were misguided.
-Writing in Forbes, Fingleton pointed out that Gannett’s venture crucially enjoyed the benefit of new technologies that had been unavailable to a previous failed attempt by the Dow Jones company to launch a national newspaper.
-The new newspaper duly succeeded — so much so that it is now America’s biggest selling daily.
+In 1982 Fingleton challenged a widely held view among American media professionals that the Gannett group’s new U.S. national newspaper would fail.
+Writing in Forbes, Fingleton pointed out that Gannett had a crucial edge in new technology that had not been available to a doomed previous attempt to launch a national newspaper.
+Gannett’s newspaper duly succeeded — so much so that it is now America’s biggest daily.
 Its name: USA Today.

 On the American television broadcasting industry

-In an article in Forbes magazine in 1981, Fingleton broke the news that the then little known Rupert Murdoch was planning a bold diversification from his base in newspaper publishing.
+In Forbes in 1981, Fingleton broke the news that Rupert Murdoch, then little known in the United States, was planning a bold diversification from his base in newspaper publishing.
 Murdoch duly pressed ahead and the resulting business is now a household name: Fox Broadcasting.